elithrar/elithrar.github.io/_posts/2018-08-01-diving-into-fivethirtyeight-troll-tweets-bigquery.md

 | retweet            | INTEGER   | NULLABLE |
 | account_category   | STRING    | NULLABLE |

-Specifically, we can look at how these tweets were amplified (updates), what language the tweet was posted in (what audience was it for?), and the direct audience of the account (followers).
+So with the data above, what can we do?
+We can look at how these tweets were amplified (updates), what language the tweet was posted in (what audience was it for?), and the direct audience of the account (followers).
 We don't get details on the followers themselves however, which makes it hard to know how impactful the reach was: is it trolls/bots followed by other trolls, or members of the general Twitter populace?

 ## Analyzing It